MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 The [Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli), also known as SWA CLI, serves as a local development tool for Azure Static Web Apps.
 It can:

-* Serve static static app assets, or proxy to your app dev server
+* Serve static app assets, or proxy to your app dev server
 * Serve API requests, or proxy to APIs running in Azure Functions Core Tools
 * Emulate authentication and authorization
 * Emulate Static Web Apps configuration, including routing